 Seismic arrays, collections of closely spaced seismometers, allow resolution of the direction of the incoming energy.
 By identifying scattered seismic energy with seismic arrays I am able to precisely determine the direction, and thus the location in the Earth of the heterogeneity responsible for the scattering.
 With this approach I have mapped volumetric heterogeneity throughout the mantle under South Africa (Frost et al., 2013).
 Through analysis of the frequency content of the scattered energy I resolved the size of the heterogeneity to be around 3-7 km, and determined that heterogeneity within 300 km of the Core-Mantle Boundary (CMB) is more concentrated around the edges of large, convective mantle structure (the LLSVPs) (Frost et al., 2017a).
 I further mapped scattering heterogeneities within the mantle from the CMB to the surface, finding that heterogeneities are more common close to mantle features likely associated with convection (Frost et al., 2018).

 The iron core occupies only 15% of the volume of the Earth. yet supplies a significant proportion of the heat budget, and is the source of the magnetic field.
 Interactions across the CMB may affect the composition of the Earth’s lower mantle, and modulate the pattern of the magnetic field.
 Meanwhile, the inner core affects the pattern of convection in the outer core, and thus likely the magnetic field.
-The growth of the inner core is likely recorded in it’s crystal structure, which may manifest as seismically resolvable velocity variations.
+The growth of the inner core is likely recorded in its crystal structure, which may manifest as seismically resolvable velocity variations.

 Through travel time anomalies on the body wave PKPdf, the seismic velocity in the inner core (IC) has been observed to depend on the direction along which is it is sampled, known as anisotropy.
 This is supported by measurements of core-sensitive free oscillations of the Earth that show anomalous splitting.
 The fast axis of anisotropy most is most likely aligned with the rotation axis, and observations suggest that the magnitude of the anisotropy shows hemispherical differences, with the western hemisphere of the IC being more anisotropic than the eastern hemisphere.
 However, sampling of Earth’s interior is limited by the global distribution of sources and receivers, which is particularly poor along paths close to the fast axis of anisotropy, thus observed patterns may not be representative of the IC.

 New data from recently seismic deployments in Alaska and Antarctica have allowed me to better understand the pattern of anisotropy, especially along paths through the deep IC.
-I find that anisotropy continues to the core’s centre, and the fast axis remains aligned with the rotation axis, in contrast to several recent studies (Frost and Romanowicz, submitted).
-Furthermore, anisotropy increases further into the IC, but this pattern appears to depend not on depth, but on axial distance from the rotation axis (Frost and Romanowicz, in prep).
+I find that anisotropy continues to the core’s centre, and the fast axis remains aligned with the rotation axis, in contrast to several recent studies (Frost and Romanowicz, 2019).
+Furthermore, anisotropy increases further into the IC, but this pattern appears to depend not on depth, but on axial distance from the rotation axis (Frost and Romanowicz, in review).

 The contamination of seismic images by mantle heterogeneity: